wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-security-development-operation/includes/application-penetration-testing.md

 ## SDL penetration testing ##

 In addition to automated dynamic code testing, the SDL requires regular penetration testing of all applications.
-General penetration testing of Service Team applications is conducted on a regular basis.
+General penetration testing of service team applications is conducted on a regular basis.
 Application penetration tests may discover security flaws not detected by other testing methods.
 They also test logging and detection capabilities to ensure our software provides the Microsoft 365 Security Response team with the data needed to defend production systems against real attackers.

-Service Teams also perform targeted penetration testing against software interfaces when necessary as part of security review.
+Service teams also perform targeted penetration testing against software interfaces when necessary as part of security review.
 Targeted penetration tests are designed to detect specific types of vulnerabilities.
 These tests provide an additional layer of protection against potential vulnerabilities in key software functions and dataflows.

 ## Attack simulation ##